SynergiTech/laravel-magic-enums/README.md

 ...
 ```

-4. During development you probably need the page to reload if files change in your enums directory and you may even be interested in types for your typescript so you can update your vite.config.js as follows
+4. During development, you can have Vite reload automatically when your enums change.
+This is handled by `chokidar`.
+You might also wish to compile a types definition so your IDE knows the details of the enums.
+Update your `vite.config.js` as follows.
+While not necessary, you can also provide a cli command to `prettierCommand` to format the generated TypeScript file according to your project's standards.

 You'll notice we provide both the directory and the endpoint.